Simulation Bridge Dynamic Self-Weight Stress Analysis

 σ = η dε/dt

 where σ is the stress, η is the viscosity of the material, and dε/dt is the time derivative of strain.

 The implemented Maxwell model can be represented by a purely viscous damper and a purely elastic spring connected in series.
 Under this model, if the material is put under a constant strain, the stresses gradually relax.
 When a material is put under a constant stress, the strain has two components.
 First, an elastic component occurs instantaneously, corresponding to the spring, and relaxes immediately upon release of the stress.
 The second is a viscous component that grows with time as long as the stress is applied.

 The implemented Kelvin–Voigt model consists of a Newtonian damper and Hookean elastic spring connected in parallel.
 This model represents a solid undergoing reversible, viscoelastic strain.
 Upon application of a constant stress, the material deforms at a decreasing rate, asymptotically approaching the steady-state strain.
 When the stress is released, the material gradually relaxes to its undeformed state.
-Without viscous stress (η=0), the material is fully elastic, and only Hook's law is valid.
+Without viscous stress (η=0), the material is fully elastic, and only Hooke's law is valid.